laurentperrinet/Perrinet20PredictiveProcessing/README.md

 variable (the membrane potential in neuro-physiology) and to emit a spike when (and only when) an internally defined threshold is reached.
-This defines each spiking neuron as an integrator (similarly to glassical neurons), but also as a synchrony detector.
+This defines each spiking neuron as an integrator (similarly to classical neurons), but also as a synchrony detector.
 This ability to. modulate procuring based on the relative timing of presynaptic spikes constitute a novel paradigm for neural computations [@Paugam12].
 In particular, this shows that the balance in the flux of incoming